 These skills are essential to any nursing position that you would be applying for.
-Though it is tempting to write these all down in your nursing CV, make sure that you have these skills first as you will be found out during the interview process if you don’t have them otherwise.
+Though it is tempting to write these all down in your nursing CV template, make sure that you have these skills first as you will be found out during the interview process if you don’t have them otherwise.

 Job hunting can be difficult.
 Ensuring that you have the proper introductory and self-marketing tools are essential to this process.
-The nursing CV templates and examples embedded on this page aim to help you in your job hunting endeavors and as such, feel free to use them.
+The nursing CV templates in word and examples embedded on this page aim to help you in your job hunting endeavors and as such, feel free to use them.
 Good luck!